cboulay/SERF/python/README.md

 This will tell you the URL the server is running on.
 Open a browser and navigate to the specified URL and append `/admin/` to the end of the URL.
 This will provide you with basic access to the database models.
+Furthermore, you can access the /eerfd/ URL to get an interactive GUI (in progress).

 #### In a custom Python program